haneenmahd/linked/README.md

       - **2** - Portfolio theme, an old-school design
       - **3** - Instagram theme, showcase instagram profile
       - **4** - Showcase twitter profile
+        If you want to provide paypal link inside this object, you can use these properties instead.
+      - **payPalConfig**: Configurations for PayPal link component
+        - **payPalUserName**: Your paypal user name
+        - **text**: Placeholder text of the link

 # Questions 🤔